 Interestingly, children who are hypersensitive to some kinds of sensory input may also be hyposensitive to others.
 Sensory seeking refers to being overly interested in, attentive to or insistent upon having – even craving – a particular sensory experience.

 What we describe as “hyperactive” may be understood as a craving for the experience of movement.
 We all have a hard-wired need to move (which is how we learn to walk), and tend to feel restless when we have been still for too long, but some of us have more of a need then others.
 Self-stimulation behaviors in autism, such as rocking and spinning, may be related to this, and physical restlessness can be a sign of distress.
 Some children seem to crave physical contact – bumping or leaning against others, or hugging, even when this is unwelcome or inappropriate.

 Some children seem to not to hear you when you call their name, or seem to not notice things visually in their environment.
 This is generally an attentional issue related to interest and motivation.
 Children on the autism spectrum may not look up when you come into the room or respond when you call their name.

-Problems with the Motor system are common in children with other learning, attentional, or behavioral issues.
-Low muscle tone refers to a lack of the normal degree of tension in the muscles, which includes the muscles of the hands and the face.
-It makes the child seem “floppy” – that is, their posture is slumped, their gait (the way they walk) is slow and shuffling and their arms kind of hang loosely at their sides.
-Children with low muscle tonefine motor control, or graphomotor (writing) control, as in cutting with scissors, writing and drawing and using eating utensils.
-Gross motor control refers to the large muscles of the trunk and limbs, and poor gross motor control affects gait, balance, and coordination as needed for sports, running, bike riding and so on. also have problems with
+Problems with the Motor system are also common in children with other issues.
+Low muscle tone refers to a lack of the normal degree of tension in the muscles, which includes the muscles of the hands and torso.
+This is sometimes described as “floppy;” the posture is slumped, the gait (the way they walk) is slow and shuffling, and the arms kind of hang loosely at their sides.
+Children with low muscle tone may have poor motor coordination, involving fine motor (dressing and feeding) and graphomotor (drawing and writing) control.
+Gross motor coordination of the large muscles of the trunk and limbs affects walking, running and other sports activities.